arlophoenix/swiss-pairing-cli/README.md

 ```

 - The first row must be a header
-- Column headers correspond to the CLI options except matches which is split into two columns: matches1 and matches2
+- Column headers correspond to the CLI options except matches which is split into two columns: `matches-home` and `matches-away`
 - The `teams` column is required

 #### JSON File Format